Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Introduction

-In this article we investigate the interplay of superradiant phenomena and the KHI of an array of quantized vortices in an atomic BEC like the one considered in~\cite{baggaley2018kelvin}.
-While the standard KHI is recovered for $\Delta v<2c_s$, a much richer physics is found for $\Delta v>2c_s$ when the KHI can mix with propagating sound waves and gets effectively quenched.
-In finite-size configurations along the direction transverse to the velocity, the KHI is replaced by a slower instability: the perturbation starts to appear in the bulk of the two counterpropagating flows and only at later times it produces a significant distortion of the vortex array.
-This superradiant instability (SRI) can be understood in terms of a repeated amplified scattering of sound waves in the two surrounding bulk regions, that are then bounced back towards the interface by the edges of the system.
-A related superradiant instability was studied in \cite{giacomelli2021understanding} in a configuration where the velocity jump was created by a static synthetic gauge field with no independent dynamics.
+In this article we investigate the interplay of superradiant phenomena and the KHI of an array of quantized vortices in a single component atomic BEC confined between two hard-wall potentials.
+While for $\Delta v<2c_s$ we recover and further characterize the KHI studied in \cite{baggaley2018kelvin}, a much richer physics is found for $\Delta v>2c_s$ when the KHI mixes with propagating sound waves and gets effectively quenched.
+In finite-size configurations along the direction transverse to the velocity, the KHI is replaced by a slower instability: the perturbation starts to appear in the bulk of the two counter-propagating flows and only at later times it produces a significant distortion of the vortex array.
+This is a superradiant instability (SRI) can be understood in terms of a repeated amplified scattering of sound waves in the two surrounding bulk regions, that are then bounced back towards the vortex array by the edges of the system.
+An analogous mechanism was studied in \cite{giacomelli2021understanding} in a configuration where the velocity jump was created by a static synthetic gauge field with no independent dynamics.

-Moreover, while this seems to suggest that the parallel flow should be stable in an unbound system (when the effect of repeated amplifications is removed), surprisingly we find that the system displays another kind of instability in which a \textit{surface mode} localized in the shear layer grows together with acoustic modes propagating away in the two flows.
-This \textit{radiative instability} (RI) is analogous to the ergoregion instabilities of multiply quantized vortices that we studied in \cite{giacomelli2020ergoregion}.
+While this mechanism cannot take place in an unbound system, where no repeated amplifications can occur, surprisingly we find yet another kind of instability in which \textit{surface modes} localized in the shear layer grow together with acoustic waves propagating away in the two flows.
+This \textit{radiative instability} (RI) is again superradiant in nature since it relies on the fact that the localized mode is resonant with travelling waves and has an opposite-signed energy with respect to them.
+As such it is analogous to the ergoregion instabilities of multiply quantized vortices \cite{takeuchi2018doubly,giacomelli2020ergoregion}, that are also given by the resonance of negative-energy localized \textit{core modes} with positive-energy propagating waves.